 This list of hand-picked web developer portfolios was compiled to inspire and ignite your creativity.
-Along with your inspiration and talent you’ll likely also need an efficient design tool.
+Along with your inspiration and talent, you’ll likely also need an efficient design tool, like Slider Revolution.

 You no doubt realize that every developer has a unique style, established by spending countless hours creating their sites.

-If you want to galvanize your career in web development, you might consider using Slider Revolution, a page and slider builder that helps users tell their stories and deliver ideas in a visual manner.
+If you want to create impressive websites for your clients or for yourself, you might consider using Slider Revolution, a page and slider builder that helps users tell their stories and deliver ideas in a visual manner.